Misspelled eBay Listings: Dirt Cheap Hits

 The programmers designed eBay’s search algorithm to make finding your items as simple as possible.

 That said, because of how it functions, even if you misspell the name of the player you’re looking for, you are still likely to end up in the right place.
 For example, if you search for “Gannis Rookie,” you’ll still end up with a search full of 2013 Giannis cards, courtesy of eBay search suggestions.

 But what if you wanted to end up in the wrong place?
 That’s the point of seeking misspelled listings.
-If you’re seeking those listing, you might stumble on a bargain.
+If you’re seeking those listings, you might stumble on a bargain.

 As eBay’s searching gets smarter, finding mislisted cards becomes significantly harder to accomplish, but it’s still possible if you know what you’re doing.

 First and foremost, you’re looking for listings with the player’s name misspelled.

 The athletes’ names are the most accessible component of the listing to goof on, and it happens at a surprisingly high frequency.
 Odds are, you’ve had your name spelled wrong over the years—this is the same thing.

 You can also find listings with the wrong year or a misspelled set name or insert type, and those impact final sales price as well, but not nearly as much as a misspelled name.

 Finding a misspelled listing is done in a similar way to finding any listing—you just need a few choice hacks at your fingertips: